lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 }
 ```

 As you can see, the `public` `loadInstanceData` method just receives the scene, and the swap chain image index that should be using when loading the data into the buffer and it delegates the work into a `private` `loadInstanceData` method for loading instance data for static models and for animated models.
 The `private` `loadInstanceData` method receives a predicate that will exclude the entities thats should be ignored when loading the instance data.
-That is, when loading data ofr static models, animated entities should be ignores and viceversa.
-That private method, just iterates over the entities, structuring the layout per model and mesh (as it has been done when storing the draw indirect commands) and dumps de model matrix and the material identifier of reach matrix in the appropriate buffer.
+That is, when loading data for static models, animated entities should be ignored and viceversa.
+That private method, just iterates over the entities, structuring the layout per model and mesh (as it has been done when storing the draw indirect commands) and dumps the model matrix and the material identifier of reach matrix in the appropriate buffer.

 Finally, the `GlobalBuffers` class is completed with some getter methods to access the buffers and other relevant attributes that will be used for rendering.
 ```java